ROCm/rocprofiler/README.md

         - att: TARGET_CU=1 //or some other CU [0,15] - WGP for Navi [0,8]
         - SE_MASK=0x1 // bitmask of shader engines.
 The fewer, the easier on the hardware.
 Default enables 1 out of 4 shader engines.
         - SIMD_MASK=0xF // GFX9: bitmask of SIMDs.
 Navi: SIMD Index [0-3].
         - DISPATCH=ID,RN // collect trace only for the given dispatch_ID and MPI rank RN.
-RN ignored for single processes.
+RN is optional and ignored for single processes.
 Multiple lines with varying combinations of RN and ID can be added.
         - KERNEL=kernname // Profile only kernels containing the string kernname (c++ mangled name).
 Multiple lines can be added.
         - PERFCOUNTERS_COL_PERIOD=0x3 // Multiplier period for counter collection [0~31].
 0=fastest (usually once every 16 cycles).
 GFX9 only.
 Counters will be shown in a graph over time in the browser UI.
         - PERFCOUNTER=counter_name // Add a SQ counter to be collected with ATT; period defined by PERFCOUNTERS_COL_PERIOD.
 GFX9 only.